 HR professionals have the power to create initiatives that can help change workplace behavior to be more inclusive.
 And company leadership is uniquely positioned to rally employees and share their support for a positive culture.

 Words matter.
 One fundamental behavior change is ensuring you're using inclusive language that does not alienate those with mental health conditions.
 You can use this helpful guide to inclusive language and have leadership share out in company-wide messaging.

 It's also essential that leadership strives to practice fairness toward everyone and recognizes that different people have different needs.
 For example, people coping with anxiety tend to thrive better when they feel prepared.
 Sharing a meeting agenda ahead of time lets them know what to expect and puts them at greater ease.

 5. Continuously track engagement to keep the pulse of employee morale

 A culture of wellbeing is a must-have, but you won't know how to improve if you don't know where things currently stand.
 Opening up the conversation through anonymized, company-wide engagement surveys will help you get the pulse of employee sentiments.

 At Greenhouse, we use Culture Amp to help measure employee engagement and well-being and identify appropriate actions to help our people be happier and more productive.
 We also share the results of the survey in our All Hands meetings to help create a culture of transparency and honesty and to pave the way forward.

 Companies that invest in the mental health of their people are fostering positive environments that win top Talent.
-When all employees feel safe and seen, and heard, the entire organization thrives.
+The entire organization thrives when all employees feel safe, seen, and heard.